visipedia/iwildcam_comp/readme.md

 <img src="https://rawgit.com/visipedia/iwildcam_comp/iwildcam2021/assets/train_examples_small.gif" width="400"/>

 We have prepared a challenge where the training data and test data are from different cameras spread across the globe.
 The set of species seen in each camera overlap, but are not identical.
-The challenge is to classify species in the test cameras correctly.
+The challenge is to classify species ans count individual animals across sequences in the test cameras.
 To explore multimodal solutions, we allow competitors to train on the following data: (i) our camera trap training set (data provided by WCS), (ii) iNaturalist 2017-2019 data, and (iii) multispectral imagery (from [Landsat 8](https://www.usgs.gov/land-resources/nli/landsat/landsat-8)) for each of the camera trap locations.
 On the competition [GitHub page](https://github.com/visipedia/iwildcam_comp) we provide the multispectral data, a taxonomy file mapping our classes into the iNat taxonomy, a subset of iNat data mapped into our class set, and a camera trap detection model (the MegaDetector) along with the corresponding detections.

 This is an FGVCx competition as part of the [FGVC8](https://sites.google.com/corp/view/fgvc8) workshop at [CVPR 2021](http://cvpr2021.thecvf.com/), and is sponsored by [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) and [Wildlife Insights](https://www.wildlifeinsights.org/).
 Please open an issue if you have questions or problems with the dataset.